stackbit-projects/silvestru-site-f4da8/services.md

           But seriously, how long is a piece of string?
 Each project is different - has different challenges and outcomes and thus has a different value.
-Not only would I rob myself of the chance of making money but also it wouldn't be fair as to **what the solution is worth to you**.
+Not only could I lose but also it wouldn't be fair to you as to **what the solution is worth to you**.
+So it varies.

           That said, if you're a bargain hunter, I'm not your guy.